Download This Sample

-- Mental health is one part in the holistic health and wellness of a person.
+- Mental health is one part of the holistic health and wellness of a person.

-- Mental health refers to the psychological, cognitive, and emotional condition and well-being of a person.
+- Mental health refers to the psychological, cognitive, and emotional conditions and well-being of a person.

 - The way to assess a person’s mental health is to observe how they think, feel, and act.

 - Mental health may also refer to the absence of mental illness or mental health disorders.

 - It is important to be mentally healthy because our daily lives, activities, and relationships are affected by it.

 - Our physical health may also be affected by mental health – the two are not mutually exclusive.

 - The well-being of a person is not measured by physical health only, but by his or her mental health as well.

 - Mental illness knows no age, gender, ethnicity, or social class.